 The timeline below (Figure 2) details the process so far for onboarding NPs into the FNW communities.
 The Expression of Interest (EOI) denotes those clinics that have reached out and expressed interest in onboarding an NP into the clinic.
 Once a match has been identified, the NP and clinic sign a Practice Agreement (PA).
 After this is signed off, FHA drafts a formal contract for the NP to sign.
-As mentioned above, so far the average length of time for this onboarding process has been 138 days.
+To date, the average length of time for this onboarding process is 138 days.